Ghana cocoa farmers struggle amid cash shortage - BBC report

+The farmers say that the board – known as Cocobod - has not treated them fairly.

-President of the Ghana National Cocoa Farmers Association, Anane Boateng, said his members have had to do all the work but the regulator is struggling to make profits.
+Anane Boateng, the president of the Ghana National Cocoa Farmers Association, complained that while his members do all the work and shoulder the costs, Cocobod seem unable to make a profit.

-COCOBOD has assured that processes to secure this year's Cocoa Syndicated Loan are in progress.

-It explained that the arrangement was to use a refinancing arrangement to secure $400 million from international buyers for purchases at the beginning of the 2023/2024 season.
+There are currently worries that some farmers might be forced to smuggle their remaining beans into neighbouring Ivory Coast in order to sell them.

+Ghana is the world’s second largest producer of cocoa and the industry makes up around 15% of the country’s exports.

 - Seidu Agongo’s Lithovit fertiliser gave Ghana record yield - Ex-COCOBOD executive tells court